What is the Kickstart scheme?

 How can businesses apply?

-Employers with a minimum of 30 job placements can register directly on the government’s website.
+Employers with 30 or more job placements can register directly on the government’s website.

 When are the first placements starting?